 Please see our Visiting Hours page for more information.
 For your safety and the goats safety, please do not visit, approach, feed, or pet the animals outside of scheduled visiting hours.

 Yes!
-Please contact Taber Ward, at firstname.lastname@example.org.
+Please contact firstname.lastname@example.org.
 We always need extra hands!

 We are happy to host school field trips, summer camps, or other group tours on the farm.
-Please contact Taber, at email@example.com, for more information.
+Please contact email@example.com, for more information.

 Mountain Flower Urban Goat Dairy leases the property from Long’s Gardens, a 25-acre farm in the heart of Boulder.
 Even though the property is privately owned, the landowners graciously open portions of their property (Growing Gardens and the bike path bisecting the property) to the public.
 They are continuing this trend by allowing Mountain Flower to invite the public onto the property during scheduled visiting hours.
 The landowners have a deep commitment to urban, sustainable agriculture and are working to protect the property as agriculture forever.
 If you are interested in these conservation efforts, please contact Peter Mayer at Friends of Long’s Gardens for more information at firstname.lastname@example.org.